-Context in space and time Narrative Complexes Proposed trigger Tentative linguistic context I. Out- of-Africa mythical package, 140,000 BP 4.
-The light- ning bird (and the world egg) 10.
-The earth as primary 13.
-The cos- mic/ rainbow snake a.
-The emergence of Anatomically Modern Humans as a biological mutation? b.
-Africa's soil carrying capacity, even for hunting and collecting, is the lowest in the world, mainly due to geological conditions that predate the appearance of humans by hundreds of millions of years c.
-The emergence of myth as constitutive of a new type of human community: self-reflective, coherent, communicating, engaging in hunting and collecting, and creating coherence, through the narrative and ritual management of symbols, leading to articulate language If (c) is plausible, then the earliest phase in the overall process is in itself mythdriven Proto-Human 4.
-The light- ning bird (and the world egg)?
-No firm proposal, but the migration out of Africa meant entering regions with richer soils; meanwhile the specific imagery of Complex 4 suggest rather a link with pyrotechnics (harnessing of fire) or improved bird catching, neither of which require leaving Africa Proto- Austronesian II.
+(probably also I) S or SE Asia, Middle or Upper Palaeo- lithic 4.
+The light- ning bird (and the world egg)? munity: self-reflective, coherent, communicating, engaging in hunting and collecting, and creating coherence, through the narrative and ritual management of symbols, leading to articulate language If (c) is plausible, then the earliest phase in the overall process is in itself mythdriven No firm proposal, but the migration out of Africa meant entering regions with richer soils; meanwhile the specific imagery of Complex 4 suggest rather a link with pyrotechnics (harnessing of fire) or improved bird catching, neither of which require leaving Africa ?
+Proto- Austronesian ?
+II.
 W or C Asia, Upper Palaeo- lithic/ Meso- lithic 5.
 The mantis 12.
 From under the tree 16.
 Shaman- ism, bones The emergence of shamanism, associated with detailed naked-eye astronomy which was an asset to hunters (orientation away from home, seasonality) even before it became an asset to agriculturalists.
 More important probably was that the vertical worldview of shamanism, with the shaman's privileged (belief of) travelling along the celestial axis to underworld and upperworld, created a politico-religious social hierarchy on which more effective forms of sociopolitical organisation could be based.
 Proto-Khoi- San and Proto-Dene- Sino- Caucasian III.
 C, S or SE Asia, Upper Palaeo- lithic/ Meso- lithic 11.
-The primal waters and the flood 14 6.
+The primal waters and the flood 12 6.
 The ogre a.
-The rise of the sea level at the beginning of the Holocene; b. there are indications that Central and South Central Asia was a major source of population out-migration in the period indicated, but beyond microliths and improved boats I have no suggestion to offer as to what innovation in the mode of production could have caused a population surplus Proto-Dene- Sino- Caucasian and proto- Nostratic
+The rise of the sea level at the beginning of the Holocene; b. there are indications that Central and South Central Africa was a major source of population out-migration in the period indicated, but beyond microliths and improved boats I have no suggestion to offer as to what innovation in the mode of production could have caused a population surplus Proto-Dene- Sino- Caucasian and proto- Nostratic IV.
+S or SE Asia, Meso- lithic/ Neolithic 9.
+The moon Kingship, star worship, human sacrifice as major contexts for socio-political or- ganisation and surplus extraction ? (pre- Bantu?)
+V. Neo- lithic Extended Fertile Crescent 2.
+The connection between heaven and earth after separation 7.
+From the mouth 14.
+Fundamental duality 15.
+The spider and feminine arts 19.
+The cosmogonic virgin and her son/lover Neolithic food production through agri- culture and animal husbandry; Neolithic arts and crafts such as pottery, spinning, weaving; male ascendance; complex society, the emergence of writing, the state, organised religion, and science; incipient metallurgy Nostratic, especially Western Nostratic (i.e. proto-Afro- Asiatic and proto-Indo- European)